sameer2800/Lightoj-Solutions/README.md

 	generated in set2 , find it corresponding value in set1 i.e (K-val) , if we
 	found this val, then the answer is YES.

+##Solution 1324 :

+	category : Grammar, brute force

+	This problem asks you to test whether two boolean expressions are equivalent.
+There are only 10 different boolean variables, evaluate and compare the 2 expressions for each of the 2^10 possible assignments.

 ##Solution 1341 :

 	category : Number theory